The average time taken to complete care proceedings in the cases inspectors examined was almost 14 months.

 In many of the local authorities surveyed, the fragile relationship between social workers and the judiciary system meant that social workers felt they lacked credibility and status in the court arena.

-Furthermore, additional and duplication of assessments ordered by the courts did not always contribute to a greater understanding of a child’s needs or result in differences of recommendations compared with the initial assessment.
+Furthermore, additional and duplicate assessments ordered by the courts did not always contribute to a greater understanding of a child’s needs or result in recommendations that were different from the initial assessment.

-Not intervening early enough, and cases being left to ‘drift’ prior to care proceedings, were also key factors that hindered successful adoption in the cases reviewed.
-The report found that some children had been known to children’s social care for a considerable length of time prior to care proceedings being initiated.
+Not intervening early enough and cases being left to ‘drift’ before care proceedings were also key factors that hindered successful adoption in the cases reviewed.
+The report found that some children had been known to children’s social care for a considerable length of time before any care proceedings were initiated.
 Typically, these cases were characterised by long-standing concerns about either neglect or emotional abuse, or both.
 Delays jeopardised good outcomes for children.
 The children were older when they entered care, and their life experiences had resulted in some significant behavioural challenges for potential adopters.

 The report also found many good examples of practice where local authorities worked to minimise delays.
-Overall, there was good parallel planning when children were taken into care or about to be placed for adoption.
+Overall, parallel planning was good when children were taken into care or about to be placed for adoption.
 Most of the cases tracked showed a clear commitment to early planning for adoption at the same time as rehabilitation was being pursued.
 This ensured that if children could not go back to their birth family then the process for adoption was already in place.

 Of those adopters that were interviewed, the majority were happy with the overall service that they received.
-Most did not feel that they had experienced significant delay, although nearly all considered that there had been some kind of delay, however minor.
+Most did not feel that they had experienced significant delay.
+However, nearly all considered that there had been some kind of delay, although minor.
 Nearly all adopters felt they had received a welcoming and sensitive response when they first enquired about adoption, and that assessment was necessarily thorough.

-The report found that processes for matching children with adoptive placements were generally robust and of the authorities surveyed, there was little evidence of delay caused by an unrealistic search for a ‘perfect’ ethnic match.
+The report found that processes for matching children with adoptive placements were generally robust.
+Of the authorities surveyed, there was little evidence of delay caused by an unrealistic search for a ‘perfect’ ethnic match.

 Notes to editors

-- Achieving timely outcomes for children who require adoption remains a significant challenge.
-On average, it takes two years and seven months before children are adopted after entering care.
-Most adopted children are aged between one and four when they join their new family, with the average age at adoption standing at three years and 10 months.
+Achieving timely outcomes for children who require adoption remains a significant challenge.
+On average, it takes 2 years and 7 months before children are adopted after entering care.
+Most adopted children are aged between 1 and 4 when they join their new family, with the average age at adoption standing at 3 years and 10 months.

-This report summarises the findings of a survey of nine local authority areas to look at the effectiveness of arrangements to avoid delay in adoption outcomes for children.
+This report summarises the findings of a survey of 9 local authority areas to look at the effectiveness of arrangements to avoid delay in adoption outcomes for children.
 The local authorities varied in size and geographical context and included metropolitan areas and counties of varying size, with a combination of rural and urban features.
 The local authorities reflected a wide range of performance in adoption and recent relevant inspection outcomes.
-Of the nine authorities visited, four had received an outstanding judgement in their most recent adoption inspection, one had been judged as good, and four had been judged as satisfactory.
+Of the 9 authorities visited, 4 had received an outstanding judgement in their most recent adoption inspection, one had been judged as good, and 4 had been judged as satisfactory.